deib-polimi/modaclouds-monitoring-manager/doc/rest/metrics/POST-metrics-id.md

 ## Data Parameters

-An xml object with the callback url of the observer.
+the callback url of the observer.

 ***